CHESTERKING4204/FlashCard/README.md

     npm install
     ```

-    For the frontend:
+    For the frontend(in the FlashCard folder):

     ```bash
-    cd ../frontend
     npm install
     ```